WilsonChen003/HDLGen/README.md

    * Automatically generate instance's wires definitions
    * Automatically generate reg or wire definictions(not perfect but really helpful)
    * Warning out any Instance signals which has no connection
-   * Use embedded native Perl or Python to generate(print) whatever code you want
+   * Use embedded native Perl or Python to generate(print) whatever code you want (replace structure/for/generate)

 Interface manipulate
    * Add interface from IPXACT, JSON, RTL, SV code, or hash array